 Should I cancel my summer 2020 package holiday?

-If you have a holiday booked in the summer, the provider is likely to wait until closer to the time to see if the FCO advice is still in place.
-If it is, your holiday will be cancelled and you should be offered a refund.
+Another option is to wait until closer to the time to see if where you’re heading is still deemed a safe country by the FCO.
+The advice could change if a country’s coronavirus infections spike.
+If your holiday is cancelled you should be offered a refund.
 But if it’s not, you’ll be required to pay for the holiday regardless of whether you want to go on it or not.

 Major holiday providers that have updated their policies on amending bookings include:

-- Audley Travel – the destination and date of bookings can be changed for free up to 31 days before departure for bookings up to 31 May
+- Audley Travel – the destination and date of bookings can be changed for free up to 45 days before departure – if you booked by 31 July.
+If you book after July 1 and before September 30 for a holiday in 2020, you can cancel up to seven days before and gain a full refund

-- British Airways Holidays – bookings departing before the end of July can be exchanged for vouchers, or the destination and date can be changed for free
+- British Airways Holidays – bookings up to 31 August can be exchanged for vouchers, or the destination and date can be changed for free

-- Great Rail Journeys – free postponement on all holidays scheduled for after 30 June (holidays departing before 30 June have been cancelled)
+- Great Rail Journeys – free postponement on all holidays up to 31 July

 - Inntravel free date amendments or deferral for holidays scheduled from 16 July (holidays before then have been cancelled)

-- Riviera – flexible amendment policy applies to all travel scheduled after 30 June, as long as you amend by 30 September 2020 (holidays until 30 June are cancelled)
+- Riviera – flexible amendment policy applies to all travel scheduled from 31 July (holidays before then are cancelled)

-- Saga – all bookings up to 31 August have been cancelled
+- Saga – all bookings up to 1 September have been cancelled and you can amend bookings up to 31 October free of charge

-- Trailfinders – bookings up to 30 September can be amended for free (bookings up to 21 June have been cancelled)
+- Trailfinders – bookings up to 31 October can be amended for free (most bookings up to 25 July have been cancelled)

-- Tui – holidays up to 11 June are cancelled.
+- Tui – holidays up to 10 July are cancelled.
 Bookings made before 17 March can be amended for free on all travel up to 31 August 2020 (this also applies to First Choice bookings and Marella Cruises).
 These amends must be carried out by June 30.
+Tui has also announced it will pay all extra holiday costs incurred by Brits if they catch coronavirus while on holiday.The Covid-19 Cover will be provided to every customer travelling on any Tui holiday between 11 July and 31 December 2020.
+It applies to all new and existing bookings.
+The extra protection can be used alongside travel insurance and covers medical tests, flights and extended hotel stays if customers fall ill or are asked to self-isolate.

 Should you cancel?
-Not unless you’re sure you can recoup the cost of cancellation from your travel insurer.
-Otherwise, your best bet is to either reschedule your holiday for 2021, if you can do so for free, or to leave your booking unchanged.
-As long as the FCO advice is still in place closer to your departure date, it will be cancelled and you should get your money back.
-Most holiday companies we spoke to are cancelling two to four weeks ahead of travel.
+Not unless you can recoup the cost of cancellation from your travel insurer.
+Otherwise, your best bet is to either reschedule your holiday for 2021, if you can do so for free, or to leave your booking unchanged and travel.

 What if I haven’t paid for the holiday in full yet?

-Otherwise, you’ll lose what you have paid and forfeit protection under the package holiday protection scheme.
+If you want to travel, pay up in full and if it gets cancelled nearer the date you’ll be entitled to a refund.
+If you don’t pay up, you’ll forfeit protection under the package holiday protection scheme and lose your deposit.
 This is important because it’s what will protect your money should your holiday provider go bust between now and your travel date.

-But before paying anything further, you should contact your travel provider.
-They may be willing to defer the payments, the holiday, or both, which will be welcome if you can no longer afford the payments or have decided that you no longer want to travel this year. easyJet Holidays, for example, has said that customers with partially paid bookings for departures between July and August can choose not to pay the remaining balance, in which case they’ll get their deposit back in the form of travel credit.
+In both instances, it is best to contact your travel provider to find out all eventualities and what you stand to lose.
+You might be offered a decent resolution. easyJet Holidays, for example, has said that customers with partially paid bookings for departures between July and August can choose not to pay the remaining balance, in which case they’ll get their deposit back in the form of travel credit.
 This can be used when booking a future holiday with easyJet in the next 12 months.

 Even if you can afford the holiday and are still hoping it will go ahead this year, you should defer the payments if possible and pay your instalments as close to the due date as possible.
 Simply put, the longer you wait, the more likely it is that there will be new information to base any decision on.